troyhacks/MoonLight/docs/moonbase/module/Channels.md

 * View: select between physical layer and virtual layer(s)
 * Group: group all channels in a light as one button.
 Pressing the button sets all the channels to max
+* Universe: Change the range of channels to control - WIP!

 Choosing the virtual layer and hovering over the channels is a good way to test effect modifiers